ALTIBASE/Documents/Manuals/Altibase_trunk/eng/External Procedures Manual.md

 ##### IF EXISTS

-If the IF EXISTS clause is used, the DROP statement runs without error even if the library object does not exist.
+If the IF EXISTS clause is used, the DROP statement runs without error even if the external library object does not exist.

 #### Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~